2019 September 13: Lesley and Margaret Clarkson from England

 We found the cemetery in Hanna, a good drive down a twisty dirt track.
 We searched every inch twice over, we found no grave site belonging to my Clarkson ancestors.
-We went to the museum as I had found out by chance on the net that there was one.
+We went to the museum, as I had found out by chance on the net that there was one.

 At the museum we were asked what name we were looking for.
 The minute we said Clarkson, the staff knew who we were referring to.
 Mum and I were introduced to Bob, the person who had the most fantastic idea to open the wonderful museum website.
-We were asked how we were connected to the Clarkson family and I had already made a rough tree to explain.
+We were asked how we were connected to the Clarkson family, and I had already made a rough tree to explain.
 With that, Bob and his team told us about the day of the mine explosion and what happened to our family.
 He even showed us pictures of them.
-I was so over whelmed, I found it hard to speak, but inside I was jumping for joy.
-The pictures answered questions for me and I answered questions for the team.
+I was so overwhelmed, I found it hard to speak, but inside I was jumping for joy.
+The pictures answered questions for me, and I answered questions for the team.

 We were shown the little house next door, to see how people lived back then.
 Not much comfort really.
-We were shown the actually mine entrance and what it looked like now.
+We were shown the actual mine entrance and what it looked like now.
 We were taken in Sunshine’s Jeep to a monument not far from the site itself.
 From there Sunshine and Bob drove Mum and I to the cemetery where our family was buried, in Carbon, which is why we couldn’t find them in the Hanna cemetery earlier.